By David H. Rahm, M.D.

 With the immune system, a slight change in this intricate system of cells, tissues and organs can cause it to perform below normal or over perform.
 For example, rheumatoid arthritis and multiple sclerosis are examples of autoimmune diseases where the immune system is hyper vigilant.

 As a result of being fine tuned within a narrow range of function, the immune system is very sensitive to outside influences, particularly changes in nutritional status.
 The immune system is also one function of the body profoundly affected by aging.
-Immunocompetence, or the quality of the immune system, declines with age; that is, as people age, the immune system begins to lose some of its function.
+As people age, the immune system begins to lose some of its function.

 Ways to Prevent Getting A Cold or the Flu